-Being an alpine highway, avalanches can seriously affect the road during avalanche season (usually June to November).
-The avalanche area covers 17km, starting at Falls Creek, above Hollyford Road junction (91km north of Te Anau), and ending at the Chasm on the Milford Sound side of the Homer Tunnel.
+Being an alpine highway, avalanches can seriously affect the road during avalanche season (usually June to October).
+The avalanche area covers 17 km, starting at Falls Creek, above Hollyford Road junction (91 km north of Te Anau), and ending at the Chasm on the Milford Sound Piopiotahi side of the Homer Tunnel.

 An avalanche is a mass of snow crashing down a mountain.
 They vary in size from small to devastating – massive avalanches that are among earth’s most powerful and complex natural phenomenon.
 It is difficult to predict with absolute certainty when they will strike.

 When the glaciers retreated from Fiordiand valleys, the new terrain of near-vertical walls and large, steep snow basins provided an almost perfect landscape for avalanches.
 Snowfall, wind and temperature changes create complex layering within the start zone snow-packs.
 When the layers weaken, avalanches can be triggered by gravity, new snow, rain, or deliberately cleared in managed way with explosives.

 In the Upper Hollyford and Cleddau Valleys recurring avalanches have swept vegetation from the mountain walls, flattened trees and bush and created large treeless areas on the valley floors.

 The avalanches start so high up in the mountains that they cannot be seen from the Milford Road itself.
 The impact pressure of avalanches can be up to 5,000 kilopascals.
 For comparison, only 15kPA is needed to break a car’s windscreen.